MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-tutorial.md

 ## 1 - Create tables and update policies

-The following steps walk you through creating a source table, transformation functions, destination tables, and update policies.
-The example demonstrates how to use table update policies to perform complex transformations and save the results to one or more destination tables.
+The following steps guide you through creating a source table, transformation functions, destination tables, and update policies.
+The tutorial demonstrates how to use table update policies to perform complex transformations and save the results to one or more destination tables.
 The example uses a single source table named **Raw_Table** and three destination tables named **Device_Telemetry**, **Device_Alarms**, and **Error_Log**.

 1. Run the following command to create a table named **Raw_Table**.